 Costs & Financial Aid

-See the expected costs and financial aid options for KU's Master of Science in Athletic Training.
+See the expected costs and financial aid options for KU's master's degree program in athletic training.

 The cost of an education at the University of Kansas is very competitive with similar programs across the U.S. Below is an estimate of expenses for full-time students finishing the degree program in two years.

-These figures are for the academic year Fall 2019 to Summer 2020 and based on the KU comprehensive fee schedule.
+These figures are for the academic year fall 2022 to summer 2023 and based on the KU comprehensive fee schedule.

 Any dollar amounts listed are general approximations provided as a guide only and are not an official quote of costs.
 This information subject to change by the Kansas Board of Regents and the University of Kansas.